 - Competitor analysis tools - checking your content and keywords

-Solution: .Htaccess bot blocking
+Solution: .htaccess bot blocking

 Add the following to your .htaccess file to block known bot IPs: